 15 fun facts about aubergines

 We love aubergines: gorgeous to look at and versatile in their preparation.
-There are lots of different facts about aubergines, and we collected 15 interesting ones.
-Do you know them all?
+What is so special about aubergine?
+Well there are lots of different facts about aubergines, and we collected the 15 most interesting and surprising facts about aubergine.
+Did you know the following on aubergines?

 You may not immediately recognise aubergine on a menu abroad.
 Its many names include: Brinjal (India), Berenjena (Spanish), Eggplant (US English), Patlican (Turkish) and Melanzana (Italian).